The cabin is mostly all Benz… except for a few controls, and the key.

 The new Mercedes-Benz X250d 4Motion

-After years of prelaunch hype, a song-and-dance first glimpse in Sweden and a chauffeured drive (we occupied the passenger seat) at the international reveal in Cape Town earlier this year, we finally got to drive the much-vaunted Mercedes-Benz X-class.
+After years of prelaunch hype, a song-and-dance first glimpse in Sweden and a chauffeured drive (we occupied the passenger seat) at the international reveal in Cape Town last year, we finally got to drive the much-vaunted Mercedes-Benz X-class.
 We travelled halfway around the world, to Chile in South America, to do it.

-We’re not really the betting types, but we’d be willing to put some dosh on the fact that the Mercedes-Benz X-Class will sell very well when it arrives in South Africa early next year.
+We’re not really the betting types, but we’d be willing to put some dosh on the fact that the Mercedes-Benz X-Class will sell very well when it arrives in South Africa early this year.

 No matter the fact that is shares much of its drivetrain with the Nissan Navara (and therefore also the upcoming Renault Alaskan).
 No matter that it has a Nissan key with the three-pointed star belatedly replacing the Nissan badge.
 No matter that Karl Benz, the man who literally invented ‘the car’ would probably choke on his Schorle if he had known a vehicle with his name on it is based on a Japanese bakkie.